nanovms/ops-documentation/klibs.md

 also you can disable the dupe filter or add a timetstamp to skirt around that.

-## Cloud Init - HTTP->File KLIB
+## Cloud Init - HTTP(s) to File/Env KLIB

-Cloud Init has 2 functions.
+Cloud Init has 3 functions.

 1) For Azure machines it is auto-included to check in to the meta server to tell Azure that the machine has completed booting.
 This is necessary,